Pachhunga University College

 One of the distinctive features of the college is its unique setting with a sprawling 760 acres campus.
 Its lush-green vegetation, the result of 60 years of nurturing the campus and wide-open space with luxuriant natural vegetation provides an excellent atmosphere of learning.
 The college is well equipped with IT facility.
 All class room are provided with projectors and all departments are link with internet.

 In its strive towards excellence, the college is now recognized at the national level and has been awarded A+ grade by National Assessment and Accreditation Council (NAAC).
 The UGC has granted ‘College with Potential for Excellence’ Scheme, the scheme awarded to few institutions over the country, which has the potential to reach world class standard.
 The college is also ISO 9001:2015 certified since 2018.
 The institution has also been identified as a potential ‘Mentor Institution’ to help the NAAC aspiring institutions.
 It is a Star College under the DBT Scheme.
 The college has PG classes in the departments of Philosophy, Mizo and Life Science.
 The college also received ‘Indira Gandhi NSS Awards’ in 2016 for its outstanding contribution to the service of the community at various levels.
-The college has also secured the title of 'Overall Champion' in the MZU Sports meet consecutively for four years in 2016, 2017, 2018 and 2019.
+The college has also secured the title of 'Overall Champion' in the MZU Sports meet consecutively for 6 years in 2016, 2017, 2018, 2019, 2021 and 2022.

 ADD ON COURSES